rishikesh-negi/bookmark-app/README.md

 ### Setting Up Google sign-in Using Auth.js:

-Auth.js was a no-brainer choice for setting up authentication via Google sign-in.
-However, because Auth.js was previously known as NextAuth, then acquired by BetterAuth, it has different versions of documentation.
+Auth.js was a no-brainer choice for implementing authentication with Google sign-in.
+However, because Auth.js was previously known as NextAuth, then acquired by BetterAuth, who turned it into Auth.js, it has different versions of documentation.
 Figuring out the ideal version to use and the documentation to refer was messy.
-Learning about how to use Google Developer Console to set a client for Google sign-in was another challenge.
-But I was able to figure everything out by reading about how to set up a NextAuth/BetterAuth authentication flow.
+Learning about how to use Google Developer Console to create an auth provider client for Google sign-in was another challenge.
+But I was able to figure everything out by reading about how to set up a NextAuth/BetterAuth authentication flow with Google.

 ### Flexible Components:

-Building flexible components with the required props combinations was challenging with TypeScript involved.
+Building flexible components with the required props combinations with TypeScript was challenging.
 I used discriminated unions with type narrowing to implement truly flexible components.
 Example: A button component that can either be a <button> or a Next.js <Link /> component depending on the passed props.

 ### Forms in Modals: